 CATHERINE BAXTER, Manager of New Business and Partnerships

-Catherine works with universities, foundations, non-profits (and beyond) to bring OpEd Project programs to different communities around the country and world.
+Catherine Baxter works with universities, foundations, non-profits (and beyond) to bring OpEd Project programs to different communities around the country and world.
 In addition, she manages our programs open to the public in Chicago and the Public Voices Fellowship at Northwestern University.
+Prior to joining The OpEd Project, Catherine worked in leadership programming for young women through STEM at Techbridge Girls and through outdoor activities at the State YMCA Michigan.
 She is most energized by the power and magic created when a group of people come together to be challenged, learn, and grow.
-Catherine is currently based in Oakland, CA where she is relishing in the beauty of the California coasts, mountains, and forests, but she will always love the Midwest, which is home
+Catherine is based in Oakland, CA where she is relishing in the beauty of the California coasts, but she will always love the Midwest, which is home.

 Emily Pintel, Program & Operations manager,